jlbroughton88/Auth0-React-SPA/README.md

                 - getTokenSilently(): Grab the token so we can use it for API calls.
                 - getIdTokenClaims(): Get the information out of our token.
                 - logout(): Call the logout and get redirected to Auth0 Logout

+            Once our login is set up, and the user is able to log in with their preferred method, we need to handle the authentication.

+            Auth0 will redirect a user back to our application and we can handle that in our Auth0Provider code.

+            Notice there is a "code" in the url after logging in, we will need to take this and use it to authenticate our user.
+            We'll arrange our Auth0 context so that it can check for the string "code=" in the URL.
+Lets replace our original initializeAuth0 method.

+            After this, create the handleRedirectCallback method.

+            We are checking for "code=" in the URL.
+If that does exist, then we are going to go straight to the handleRedirectCallback() method.
+            This will call Auth0's handleRedirectCallback() method and then go grab the user's info.
+We will setState and React will pass all this info down to our app.

+            At the bottom of this method, we need to update the URL to remove the "code=".
+Tyhis code can only be used once, so we need to remove it from the URL to prevent handleRedirectCallback() from running again in the case that the user refreshes the page.
+We'll use the window.history.replace() to remove the code.

+            We will then update the handleRedirectCallback and include "window.history.replaceState() after setting the state"

+            Restart the server with npm start.
+Once up and running again, we can click login, log in on the Universal login page, and get redirected back to our app.
+            Nothing will have changed in the UI, but in React Dev Tools, we can see that we have a user in our app.

+            Next, lets grab the user out of the Auth0 Context and display it in our app.
+We'll uypdate App.js to show or hide the login button.

+            Showing the login button if there is no user...

+            We are pulling isLoading and the user directly out of the Auth0 Context.
+We could use isAuthenticated also.

+            We are using React Fragments to wrap our code here since React always wants one parent element.
+The <> </> syntax is a React Fragment short syntax introduced recently.

+            Showing the user information if they are logged in...

+            Lets write some code to show the user's name and avatar if the app is not loading and there is a user.

+            By using object destructuring, lets get our user's info to show on the screen.

+            Now when we are logged in we will see our user's info.
+We are showing their avatar using user.picture.

+            Our app has authentication functioning now.
+We have been able to:
+                - Show a login button
+                - Log a user in with social auth.
+                - Display the user's info.

+            Logout For Our React App...

+            We have users logged in.
+We'll give them a way to logout now.
+We already have the functionality to log a user out thanks to the logout() method.

+            We also have already passed it to our application through React Context.
+Within the configObject, we are going to add a couple of things.